 FUNDING AREAS: Education & Youth, Policy, Health & Human Services, Arts & Culture

-OVERVIEW: Burton McMurtry and family move their philanthropy through the McMurtry Family Foundation of 2003.
+OVERVIEW: Burton McMurtry and family do their grantmaking through the McMurtry Family Foundation of 2003.
 McMurtry and his wife DeeDee have given their mutual alma mater Rice University tens of millions.
-Much of the family's giving, though, takes place in the Bay Area.
+Much of the family's grantmaking, though, takes place in the Bay Area.
 Policy is one interest; McMurtry sits on the board of Hoover Institution.

 POLICY: McMurtry sits on the board of the Hoover Institution, which the family steadily supports via their foundation.
 Other grantees have included Council of Foreign Relations, and the Carnegie Institution.

 HEALTH & HUMAN SERVICES: The McMurtrys also earmark funds for health and human services organizations like Lucille Packard Foundation for Children’s Health, Canary Foundation, which deals with cancer, and Habitat for Humanity Greater San Francisco.

 ARTS & CULTURE: Grantees have included the Computer History Museum, Exploratorium, and Oregon Shakespeare Festival.